 The area between the Central Station and the Vistula River is also very popular and is often known as Śródmieście.
 First of all, this area is remarkable together with the Warsaw architecture of the first half of the 20th century is preserved here.
 In Marshalkovska Street (Ulica Marszałkowska), you will find a large number of shops and there is a large pedestrian area to walk.
 Here you can check the hotel H15 Boutique, the guest house Between Us Bed and Breakfast and the Residence St. Andrew’s Palace.

 In the Krakow suburb area (Krakowskie Przedmieście) there are massive palaces and majestic churches are located around.
 This street is a sight in itself and is included in all tourist routes of Warsaw, moreover, staying here, is more convenient to explore not only the Old Town of Warsaw but also its suburbs.

-If your budget is not limited, then it’s definitely worth paying attention to, perhaps, the nicest hotels, which are – the Bristol Warsaw, as well as the Sofitel Warsaw Victoria.
+If you looking to travel Warsaw on budget, then it’s definitely worth paying attention to, perhaps, the nicest hotels, which are – the Bristol Warsaw, as well as the Sofitel Warsaw Victoria.
 There are also simpler options here, for example, the Royal Route Residence apartment complex.

 One of the most beautiful and authentic places to stay in Warsaw is, of course, the Old Town (Stare Miasto), restored after the bombings of the Second World War as it was in the XV – XVI centuries.
 The advantages of living here include the walking accessibility of city sights, developed tourist infrastructure (cafes, restaurants, souvenir shops), and authenticity – the buildings, as a rule, have a medieval layout.
 The biggest disadvantage of the Old Town hotels